git-commit(1) — Linux manual page

 commit.gpgSign

-signed.
-Use of this option when doing operations such as
+Use of this option when doing operations such as rebase can

-rebase can result in a large number of commits being signed.
+result in a large number of commits being signed.
+It may be

 commit.status

-in the commit message template when using an editor to
+the commit message template when using an editor to prepare

 commit.template